zmodelerlover/dlss5-neural-amd/README.md

 # dlss5-neural-amd

+**THIS IS A PROOF-OF-CONCEPT, NOT EVEN CLOSE TO FINAL VERSION, FORK IT, SHARE IT, LETS GROW TOGETHER**

 ReShade add-on that runs the DLSS-NR network on AMD cards.

 Every tool for DLSS 5 (renodx-dlss, DLSS5-Feeder, DLSS5-Swapper) calls NVIDIA's